kyma-project/kyma/docs/getting-started/08-connect-external-application.md

 type: Getting Started
 ---

-Let's now integrate an external application to Kyma.
+Let's now connect an external application to Kyma.
 In this set of guides, we will use a sample application called [Commerce mock](https://github.com/SAP-samples/xf-addons/tree/master/addons/commerce-mock-0.1.0) that simulates a monolithic application.
 You will learn how you can connect it to Kyma, and expose its API and events.
 In further guides, you will subscribe to one of Commerce mock events (`order.deliverysent.v1`) and see how you can use it to trigger the logic of the `orders-service` microservice.

 ## Reference

 This guide demonstrates how [Application Connector](/components/application-connector/) works in Kyma.
-It allows you to securely connect external solutions to your Kyma cluster.
+It allows you to securely connect external solutions to your Kyma instance.

 ## Steps

 ### Deploy the XF addons and provision Commerce mock

-Commerce mock is a part of the XF addons that are cluster-wide addons giving access to three instances of mock applications that simulate external applications sending events to Kyma.
+Commerce mock is a part of the XF addons.
+These are cluster-wide addons giving access to three instances of mock applications, which in turn simulate external applications sending events to Kyma.

 Follow these steps to deploy XF addons and add Commerce mock to the `orders-service` Namespace: